Parish Council Elections 2025

 If you are interested in standing, the process is straightforward.
 Here’s how you can take the next steps:

-- Complete a Nomination Form – Available from the Ruby or online.
+2. Complete a Nomination Form – Available from Ruby or online.

 If you would like to discuss the role of Councillor please contact David Walker on 07802 416704, or talk to any of the other current Councillors – details are on the Parish Council page.
-For anything else, please email Ruby clerk@holcotvillage.co.uk
+For anything else, please contact Ruby ( clerk@holcotvillage.co.uk)

 NCALC‘s* thirteen excuses for not joining the Parish Council….